Milleus/calliope/README.md

 ### App Store

-- `python app_store/get_all_dev_ids.py`

-  Calls App Store API with all keywords in keywords.data and returns a list of developer ids.
-Results are stored in app_store/data/all_dev_ids.json.
-This can be modified to return other app related information.

 - `python app_store/get_new_dev_ids.py`

   Calls App Store API with all keywords in keywords.data and returns a list of new developer ids (not in whitelist or blacklist).
 Results are stored in app_store/data/unverified.json.